panda1230/Adversarial_NoiseLearning_NoL/Readme.md

 # Official PyTorch implementation for the ICML 2019 Workshop paper: "Implicit Generative Modeling of Random Noise during training improves Adversarial Robustness" https://arxiv.org/abs/1807.02188

+This software allows users to reproduce the results from the paper including Principal Component Analysis- Variance and Cosine Distance Results and Adversarial Accuracy- Projected Gradient Descent (or PGD) attack, FGSM attack results.

+The ipython notebooks provide a good comparison between SGD vs. NoL training scenario for ResNet18 model trained on CIFAR10 dataset.

 The 'checkpoint_submission' folder contains the saved files:
 1) Adv_space_NoL_epsilon_8.h5 has the saved PC projections for the adversarial/clean input visualization in PC subspace for NoL trained model.
 2) Adv_space_SGD_epsilon_8.h5 has the saved PC projections for the adversarial/clean input visualization in PC subspace for SGD trained model.